 sample -- and as friction between Ashcroft

-resurfaced, the guitarist quit the group, and following a final tour, the Verve
+resurfaced, the guitarist quit the group.
+Following a final tour, the Verve

 again disbanded, this time for good.
 Ashcroft